-Moorpark College makes provisions for keeping all personnel records secure and confidential.
+Moorpark College follows Board Policy xxxx, and makes provisions for keeping all personnel records secure and confidential.
 Employee records are housed at the District Administrative Center, and employees may review their personnel records in accordance with law.
 Only individuals authorized by employees may review personnel files, unless otherwise noted in Board Policy and collective bargaining agreements.
-The office of human resources is secure in that it may not be accessed by employees other than staff from the human resources.
+The Office of Human Resources is secure in that it may not be accessed by employees other than staff from the Office of Human Resources.
 The confidentiality of job applicant records is ensured by the execution of confidentiality agreements by all members of selection/hiring committees.
+(Evidence)

 The College follows District Board Policy and makes provision for the security and confidentiality of personnel records.
 All hiring committee members must sign confidentiality forms to ensure candidate information is kept secure.
-Employees may review their personnel files at the District, in accordance with the law.
+Employees may review their personnel files at the District Office, in accordance with the law.